cran/NormalityAssessment/README.md

 The `NormalityAssessment` `R` package includes an interactive Shiny application, which is run locally on the user’s machine.
 It enables the creation of normal quantile-quantile (QQ) plots and histograms for assessing normality.
-The methods implemented are based on recent developments made in graphical inference.
+The methods implemented are based on developments made in graphical inference.
 In the app, the features in the ‘Explore Simulated Data’ tab enable the user to run the Rorschach procedure, and those in the ‘Include Your Data’ tab allow the user to run the line-up procedure.
 Details on these two procedures can be found in the articles included in the References section below.

 ## Installation